Zuñi Salt Lake: History

 For centuries, the Pueblo people of the Southwest, including the Zuni, Acoma, Laguna, Hopi and Taos pueblos, have made annual pilgrimages to Zuñi Salt Lake to harvest salt, for both culinary and ceremonial purposes.
 Ancient roadways radiate out from the lake to the various pueblos and ancient pueblo sites, such as Chaco.
 The lake itself is considered sacred, home of the Salt Mother deity, known to the Zuñi as Ma'l Okyattsik'i.
-Also known as Las Salinas to early Hispanic settlers in the area.

 Salt from Zuñi Salt Lake was traded extensively within the Chaco culture, and salt grains matching those from Zuñi Salt Lake have been found in corn husk wrappings in archaeological sites in the San Juan Basin.
 Salt from the lake was still being traded extensively by the Zuni at the time of the first Spanish contact.

 Juan de Oñate sent Captain Marcos Farfán to investigate the lake in 1598, and the captain reported that he was "certain that neither in all Christendom nor outside of it, is there anything so grand, nor has the kind anything to equal it."
+To later Hispanic explorers and settlers, such as Bernardo de Miera y Pacheco and José de Züñiga, the lake was known as Salinas.

 Famous Apache chief Geronimo, in Geronimo's Story of His Life reported the following about the lake: "We obtained our salt from a little lake in the Gila Mountains....
 When visiting this lake our people were not allowed to even kill game or attack an enemy.
 All creatures were free to go and come without molestation."

 The Zuñi Salt Lake was not part of the Zuñi reservation originally recognized by the U.S. government, but the U.S. returned the lake itself, and 5000 acre surrounding it, to Zuni control in 1985.